JuliaML/MLLabelUtils.jl/docs/api/interface.rst

 .. function:: islabelenc(vec, encoding) -> Bool

-   Checks is the given values in `vec` can be described as being produced by the given `encoding`.
+   Checks if the given values in `vec` can be described as being produced by the given `encoding`.
 This function does not only check the values but also for the correct type.
    Furthermore it also checks if the total number of labels is